stefanboca/dsc80-fp/README.md

 Let's explore the missingness of the `DEMAND.LOSS.MW` column.

+<iframe src="assets/s3_f1.html" width="800" height="450" frameborder="0"></iframe>
+Here we see the kernel density estimation of the number of affected customers, conditioned on missingness of `DEMAND.LOSS.MW`. `True` represents the distribution of customers with missing demand, and `False` represents the distribution of customers with known demand.
+A permutation test on these columns with an absolute difference of means statistic resulted in a p-value of 0.1178 (>0.05), which is greater than the significance level.
+We fail to reject the null hypothesis that missingness of `DEMAND.LOSS.MW` is independent of `CUSTOMERS.AFFECTED`.

+Another permutation test `CAUSE.CATEGORY` and missingness of demand, using the total variation distance statistic (because `CAUSE.CATEGORY` is categorical), resulted in a p-value of 0.0.
+This is less than the significance level of 0.5, so we reject the null hypothesis.
+It is highly likely that missingness of demand loss is dependent on the cause of the outage.

 ## Hypothesis Testing

 In this section, we run a permutation test to determine if the `OUTAGE.DURATION` column depends on whether `CLIMATE.CATEGORY` is `"cold"`.